rust-lang/rust/src/doc/rustc-dev-guide/src/mir/construction.md

 * `Operand` is an argument to e.g. a `+` operation or a function call
 * a temporary variable containing a copy of the value

-These following image depicts a general overview of the interactions between the
+The following image depicts a general overview of the interactions between the
 representations:

 <img src="mir_overview.svg">